 That day, Lamia made that commitment.
 She remained connected to the village for almost 4 years and assisted women inject a new dynamic in their village and foster change in their community.

 Through the participatory approach, Lamia supported the women create their own local association, build capacity, negotiate with local authorities, raise funds, and gather around a common collective project that will benefit their community.
-Empowering Women in the Atlas has launched launched a series of actions in favor of women and yout empowerment in the region, including an Entrepreneurship Program for 100 women in the Atlas, an exchange program for Youth from the mountains to Norway, a School support and rehabilitation program.
+Empowering Women in the Atlas has launched a series of actions in favor of women and youth empowerment in the region, including an Entrepreneurship Program for 100 women in the Atlas, an exchange program for Youth from the mountains to Norway, a School support and rehabilitation program.

 Lamia also mobilized young volunteers to support local women with expertise and creativity, and to promote values of public service and solidarity.